 "Our aim in this conversation is to delve into religious and spiritual teachings about those who are migrating, across a variety of traditions," said event organizer Elyse Carter-Vosen, associate professor of Global Cultural and Language Studies.
 "Rather than starting with political and often racialized arguments around immigration, we will enter the conversation by exploring what the Jewish, Muslim, Catholic, Protestant, and Anishinaabe traditions teach about topics such as how worth is judged in these spiritual frameworks, how someone becomes a part of a new community, and where the balance lies between religious values and obeying the law of the land."

 Carter-Vosen said the informal panel discussion will encourage reflection and participation among audience members.

 "We hope those who attend will come away with a deeper understanding of some spiritual teachings about immigration from traditions other than their own, and with questions they wish to explore further," she said.

 The speakers are:

 This event is presented by the Oreck-Alpern Interreligious Forum, a 12-year partnership between St. Scholastica and the community.
 The Interreligious Forum promotes respect, understanding, and peace among the diverse spiritual communities of our region through sustained cross-cultural dialogue and collaborative projects and events.
-This event is co-sponsored by CHUM, by St. Scholastica's Office of Diversity and Inclusion and Department of Global, Cultural and Language Studies, and the Department of Equity, Diversity, and Inclusion at the University of Wisconsin-Superior.
+This event is co-sponsored by CHUM, by St. Scholastica's Office of Equity, Diversity and Inclusion and Department of Global, Cultural and Language Studies, and the Department of Equity, Diversity, and Inclusion at the University of Wisconsin-Superior.